nathantsoi/btg/README.md

 }
 ```

-> If you would like to use a BtG loss in your research, simply install [the pypi package](https://pypi.org/project/torch-btg/): `pip install torch-btg`, import the desired loss such as F1-Score loss `from torch_btg.loss import f1_loss`, and optimize as usual after setting the `criterion = fb_loss(beta=1.0)`.
+## Paper Results

-## Dependencies
+The following instructions can be used to reproduce the results from the paper.

 This project was tested using [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) on an Ubuntu 18.04 machine with an NVIDIA GPU.

 ## Setup